-• To promote Punjabi culture and mutual understanding for social harmony and progress through exchange of ideas and artifacts.
+• To provide an international forum for the Punjabi speaking people of the world to promote Punjabi Culture and mutual understanding for social harmony and progress through exchange of ideas and artifacts.

 • To have Fellows in residence for interaction with other scholars and individuals known for their expertise.

 • To organize conferences, seminars, workshops, symposia and lectures, and to coordinate education and research for pursuing the objects of the Society.